wp-plugins/lbak-user-tracking/readme.txt

 way) then it is possible that you will be banned from accessing his website.

 == Changelog ==

+= 1.3 =

+* Added in the database management options.

 = 1.2.2 =